Knowledge Fusion of Large Language Models Via Modular SkillPacks: Results

 \subsection{GraftLLM for Knowledge Fusion}

-\paragraph{Explicit Knowledge Fusion.} As shown in Table~\ref{tab:explicit_fusion}, compared to the best results from Merging-based LLM fusion, our approach achieves a significant performance boost without introducing a large number of additional parameters.
+We explore two approaches to LLM knowledge fusion: explicit fusion, which aligns tokens and probability distributions, and implicit fusion, which transfers knowledge through generated data. \paragraph{Explicit Knowledge Fusion.} As shown in Tab.~\ref{tab:explicit_fusion}, compared to the best results from Merging-based LLM fusion, our approach achieves a significant performance boost without introducing a large number of additional parameters.
 Compared to routing-based fusion methods, our approach achieves better performance with lower parameter cost.
 Unlike Twin Merging, which relies on higher ranks, our method delivers superior results more efficiently.
 Compared to TALL-Mask and EMR-Merging, we avoid the overhead introduced by using a unified task vector.

 Compared to the source models, our approach improves the target model, OpenChat-3.5-7B, with only a 28\% increase in parameter size, achieving performance comparable to Mixtral-8x7B-Instruct and Qwen1.5-Chat-72B.
 In fact, on MT-Bench, our model outperforms all source models, setting a new benchmark.
 Additionally, on AlpacaEval 2.0, it shows an 8.07\% improvement over the best parameter fusion method.
-More result deails are in Appendix \ref{app:c2}.
+More result deails are in App. \ref{app:c2}.

 \paragraph{Implicit Knowledge Fusion.}